Xsbd/xmonad-ubuntu-conf/README.md

 * Lightweight standalone configuration, not intended to be run inside Gnome or XFCE.
 * Workspace layout concept based on a grid corresponding to the number pad.
 Workspaces can be selected with numpad keys, number keys, or via arrows in a consistent and intuitive fashion.
 * A restrained but useful set of layout options.
 I have tried to stick with simple, flexible layouts which are useful on a daily basis.
-* Basic status bar and task tray configuration using xmobar and stalonetray
+* Basic status bar and task tray configuration using xmobar and trayer
-* Relies on synapse for launching applications
+* Relies on dmenu for launching applications
 * Includes tray icon for network management
-* Adds xmonad as an option to your GDM3 login greeter
+* Adds xmonad as an option to your GDM3/lightdm login greeter
 * Wallpaper handling and support for basic transparency